It’s one of the first questions every interior designer is asked:

-After our initial meeting, I write up a Letter of Agreement, where I describe the services you are requesting and detail the payments required, etc. After you sign that -- via a digital signature on SignNow.com -- and make your first payment, we'll get started.
+After our initial meeting, I write up a Letter of Agreement, where I describe the services you are requesting and detail the payments required, etc. After you sign that -- either in person or via a digital signature on SignNow.com -- and make your first payment, we'll get started.

 Average Design Costs

 (Figures based on Aston Design Studio's past projects in the past few years.)

 Here are some average costs for design on a project.